Maculopathy

 Age-Related Macular Degeneration (AMD)

 The most common type of maculopathy is age-related macular degeneration (AMD), also called macular degeneration.
-It affects people ages 50 and over and is the leading cause of vision loss in the United States.
+It affects people ages 50 and over and is the leading cause of central vision loss in the United States.
 It affects more than 10 million people, according to the American Macular Degeneration Foundation.

 Dry AMD